Chapter 8.03

 (C) “Alcoholic beverage retail outlet activity” or “activity” means the retail sale of alcoholic beverages.

-(D) “Alcoholic beverage retail outlet nuisance abatement program” or “program” means the program created by this chapter and more fully described in SCCC 8.03.070, under which the County will provide alcoholic beverage retail outlets with education on State and local laws, including this ordinance, issue the local certification authorized under this chapter, and enforce the provisions of this chapter.
+(D) “Alcoholic beverage retail outlet nuisance abatement program” or “program” means the program created by this chapter and more fully described in SCCC 8.03.070, under which the County will provide alcoholic beverage retail outlets with education on State and local laws, including this chapter, issue the local certification authorized under this chapter, and enforce the provisions of this chapter.

 (E) “Alcohol Compliance Officer” or “ACO” means the individual assigned to manage and implement the provisions of this chapter.